yourmercury/Kins-Protocol---hackathon/README.md

 ## Kin NFT
 For every participant, An NFT is minted and transefered to their wallets to denote their participation and their position on the queue.
 Their position is denoted by ` index on the list + 1 ` and their NFT token ID.
 This position also denotes how much of the `threshold` would pass without any activity from any participant, before they can get access.
+This is what is called the `span` and it is the product of their position and the threshold.
+The NFT is mostly important to help the frontend know the various Kins a user is affiliated with and the user's respective positions